osgi/design/rfps/rfp-0191-Microservice-Architactures.md

 ## Abstract

 In the last few years the Microservices architectural style increasingly dominates the enterprise IT space.
 It is a mix of operational practices and application logic distribution patterns.
 It is increasingly clear that in order to move forward into the future enterprise OSGi has to embrace this architecture.
-Of particular importance is the packaging of applications into multiple small immutable units.
+Of particular importance is the packaging of applications into multiple small immutable processes.
 This document is a summary of ideas and discussions on how to better align the OSGi technology with the microservices architecture.
-It is not a normative document and does not declare any concrete position of the OSGi Alliance nor it's individual members.
+This is not a normative document and does not declare any concrete position of the OSGi Alliance nor it's individual members.

 ## License